anoma/namada/documentation/docs/src/quick-start.md

 ```
 An implicit account with alias "example-implicit" has now been successfully generated and stored locally in the wallet.

-It is possible to "upgrade" this implicit account to become an Established Account through submitting a transaction to do so.
+It is possible to derive an Established Account through submitting a transaction, signing it with the key for the implicit account.
 Note that this transaction, as with any transaction on Namada, will consume "gas", and will require a positive balance of NAM tokens.

 To initialize an account operator on-chain under the alias "example-established":